Protein structure prediction: Software

+Some recent successful methods based on the CASP experiments include I-TASSER, HHpred and AlphaFold.
+In 2021, AlphaFold was reported to perform best.

 Knowing the structure of a protein often allows functional prediction as well.
 For instance, collagen is folded into a long-extended fiber-like chain and it makes it a fibrous protein.
 Recently, several techniques have been developed to predict protein folding and thus protein structure, for example, Itasser, and AlphaFold.

 AI methods

-AlphaFold was the first AI to predict protein structures, first introduced by Google's DeepMind in the 13th CASP competition, which was held in 2018.
+AlphaFold was one of the first AIs to predict protein structures.
+It was introduced by Google's DeepMind in the 13th CASP competition, which was held in 2018.
 AlphaFold relies on a neural network approach, which directly predicts the 3D coordinates of all non-hydrogen atoms for a given protein using the amino acid sequence and aligned homologous sequences.
-The AlphaFold network consists of a trunk which processes the inputs through repeated layers and a structure module which introduces an explicit 3D structure.
+The AlphaFold network consists of a trunk which processes the inputs through repeated layers, and a structure module which introduces an explicit 3D structure.
+Earlier neural networks for protein structure prediction used LSTM.